isomerpages/ogp/_about-us/pm/talitha.md

   * Part of launch team for CDC Vouchers & scaled the pipeline of campaigns to ~$800M

   * Inaugural product team for ParkingSG; Developed ParkingSG Product roadmap
-quote: The family is the test of freedom; because the family is the only thing that the free man makes for himself and by himself.
+quote: In family life, love is the oil that eases friction, the cement that binds closer together, and the music that brings harmony.
 linkedinId: ""

 ---